NeelBhatt/Docs-1/aspnet/aspnetcore/testing/integration-testing.md

 We want to allow the path the middleware uses to be specified as a parameter, so the middleware class expects a `RequestDelegate` and a `PrimeCheckerOptions` instance in its constructor.
 If the path of the request doesn't match what this middleware is configured to expect, we simply call the next middleware in the chain and do nothing further.
 The rest of the implementation code that was in `Configure` is now in the `Invoke` method.

+> [!NOTE]
-Note: Since our middleware depends on the `PrimeService` service, we are also requesting an instance of this service via the constructor.
+> Since our middleware depends on the `PrimeService` service, we are also requesting an instance of this service via the constructor.
 The framework will provide this service via [Dependency Injection](../fundamentals/dependency-injection.md), assuming it has been configured (e.g. in `ConfigureServices`).

 <!-- literal_block {"xml:space": "preserve", "backrefs": [], "source": "/Users/shirhatti/docs/Docs/aspnet/testing/integration-testing/sample/src/PrimeWeb/Middleware/PrimeCheckerMiddleware.cs", "ids": [], "dupnames": [], "names": [], "classes": [], "linenos": false, "language": "none", "highlight_args": {"hl_lines": [39, 40, 41, 42, 43, 44, 45, 46, 47, 48, 49, 50, 51, 52, 53, 54, 55, 56, 57, 58, 59, 60, 61, 62, 63], "linenostart": 1}} -->